adikari/monorepo-diff-buildkite-plugin/README.md

 A list of paths can be provided to trigger the desired pipeline.
 Changes in any of the paths will initiate the pipeline provided in trigger.

 A `path` can also be a glob pattern.
 For example specify `path: "**/*.md"` to match all markdown files.

+Use `negate` to negate the matching logic and add a step when none of the provided paths match.

 ### `config`